yearn/yearn-security/SECURITY.md

 ### Scope

-The scope of the Bug Bounty program spans smart contracts utilized in the Yearn ecosystem.
+The scope of the Bug Bounty program spans production smart contracts utilized in the Yearn ecosystem.

 #### Repositories